 In the proposed design sweep iterations has been used in the optical signal to noise ratio (OSNR) component and the BER TEST SET component.
 On using the feature of the simulator in order to make nested parameters, and thus obtaining the required average BER.
-With the higher order 16-QAM it is not easy to decide the filter to be used having minimum noise so graph have drawn between Average BER versus OSNR.The graph is taken before carrier phase estimation (CPE) in order to analyse the Phase Noise.
-The required graph for phase noise in terms of average BER for different filter types with varying filter order are drawn in Fig.6 (a)-(d).
+With the higher order 16-QAM it is not easy to decide the filter to be used having minimum noise so graph have drawn between Average BER versus OSNR.
+The analysis is done in two steps firstly the graph is taken before carrier phase estimation (CPE) in order to analyse the Phase Noise.
+Secondly the noise analysed after (CPE) to analyse the required Gaussian Noise.
+Basically the Noise remaining in the system after all DSP stages is the Gaussian Noise.
+The required graph for phase noise in terms of average BER for different filter types with varying filter order are drawn in Fig.4 (a)-(d).

-Fig. 6(a) Butterworth filter 4th order Before CPE
+Fig. 4(a) Butterworth filter 4th order Before CPE